Rhabdoid tumours of the central nervous system (AT/RT) – Brief information

 Treatment options for patients with rhabdoid tumour include surgery, chemotherapy and radiotherapy.
 For some patients, high-dose chemotherapy followed by autologous stem cell transplantion may be an option, too.
 The individual treatment choice is based on the patient’s age and general health status as well as on the tumour type and its extent at diagnosis and after surgery.

-Neurosurgery and radiotherapy are of highest impact in the treatment of patients with rhabdoid tumour.
+Neurosurgery and radiotherapy are the most promising therapy methods and of highest impact in the treatment of patients with rhabdoid tumour.
 Yet, surgery or radiation cannot be performed in every child.
+Radiotherapy, for example, is only possible from a certain age.
 Chemotherapy (and, for some patients, high-dose chemotherapy) can help improve prognosis and – particularly in very young children – delay or even completely avoid radiotherapy.

 Surgery

-First step when treating a patient with rhabdoid tumour is maximal neurosurgical tumour removal, if possible, since the extent of tumour resection has a major impact on the subsequent course of the disease.
+First step when treating a patient with rhabdoid tumour is maximal neurosurgical tumour removal [see neurosurgery], if possible, since the extent of tumour resection seem to have a major impact on the subsequent course of the disease.
 The more radically the tumour can be resected, the higher are the chances of long-term survival.
 If the tumour is localized and has not spread, second look surgery to achieve gross total removal is an option.
 Unfortunately though, complete resection is impossible in most cases (in about 70 % of patients) without also removing healthy tissue and without jeopardizing the patient’s quality of life.
-This is related to the frequently unfavourable tumour location, the patient’s young age as well as the frequent presence of metastases at the timepoint of tumour diagnosis.
+This is related to the frequently unfavourable tumour location, the patient’s young age as well as the frequent presence of metastases [see metastasis] at the timepoint of tumour diagnosis.

 Chemotherapy

 Surgery is followed by intensive chemotherapy in order to improve the patient’s chances of cure.
-Chemotherapy uses drugs (so-called cytostatic agents) that can kill fast-dividing cells, such as cancer cells, or inhibit their growth, respectively.
-In order to optimize treatment efficacy, combinations of different agents are given in different treatment blocks.
+Chemotherapy uses drugs (so-called cytostatic agents or cytostatics) that can kill fast-dividing cells, such as cancer cells, or inhibit their growth, respectively.
+In order to optimize treatment efficacy, combinations of different cytostatics are given in different treatment blocks.

 High-dose chemotherapy and autologous stem cell transplantation

-For some patients, high-dose chemotherapy followed by autologous stem cell transplantation may be an option instead of the conventional chemotherapy described above.
-In this case, the patient receives treatment with carboplatin and thiotepa (CARBO/TT) after six cycles of standard chemotherapy.
+For some patients, high-dose chemotherapy as a consolidation treatment followed by autologous stem cell transplantation may be an option instead of the conventional chemotherapy described above.
+In this case, the patient receives treatment with carboplatin and thiotepa (CARBO/TT) after six cycles of standard chemotherapy (induction therapy, see chapter “chemotherapy”).
 The chemotherapy doses of this regimen are considered high enough to also eliminate otherwise treatment-resistant tumour cells in the body.

-It is still unclear so far whether the high-dose regimen provides a prognostic benefit over the conventional chemo- and radiotherapy.
-This question is currently being addressed by a recently activated European study (UMBRELLA-Study SIOPE ATRT01).
+It is still unclear so far whether the high-dose regimen provides a prognostic benefit over the standard chemotherapy (in children under 12 months of age) or the conventional chemo-/radiotherapy (in children older than 12 months).
+This question is currently being addressed by the European Umbrella trial SIOPE ATRT01, which has been open since 01/06/2021.

 New treatment approaches

 Despite oft he currently available intensive treatment modalities, cure rates for children with AT/RT are unsatisfying.
-This particularly applies to high-risk patients (metastasised tumour and/or very young age at diagnosis).
-In addition, the intensive treatment does not only cause acute side effects, but also long-term sequelae (such as endocrinological deficits, which are associated with certain developmental delays, or impairments in hearing or vision).
+This particularly applies to high-risk patients (young age at diagnosis, unfavourable molecular subtype, germline mutation and/or metastasised tumour).
+In addition, the intensive treatment does not only cause acute side effects, but also long-term sequelae (such as hormonal deficits, which are associated with certain developmental delays, or impairments in hearing or vision).
 This may seriously impair the patients’ quality of life.

 Therapy optimising trials and registries

 Since rhabdoid tumours are very rare, experts of the Society of Paediatric Oncology and Haematology (GPOH) initiated during a consensus conference in Italy in 2007 that all patients with rhabdoid tumours in a part of Europe should be registered with the European Rhabdoid Registry (EU-RHAB Registry) and treated according to a standardized strategy (consensus strategy).
-The treatment regimen was designed by an international competence network and is outlined in the chapter “Treatment”.
-It has been validated for all rhabdoid tumours (regardless of their localisation in the body) and requires adjustment to the individual patient.
+The treatment regimen was designed by an international competence network and is outlined in the chapter “Treatment” as well as in the current guideline for AT/RT.
+It has been validated as standard therapy, unless the patient ist not treated within the experimental arm of a trial, and requires adjustment to the individual patient.

-22 countries are currently registering their patients with this EU-RHAB Registry.
+Numerous countries worldwide are currently registering their patients with this EU-RHAB Registry.
 Treatment centres in Germany, where children and adolescents with cancer are being treated, are legally obliged to register their patients with the appropriate studies or registries.
-The decision on whether treatment will be according to the registry’s recommendations is made locally by the individual treatment group.
-As parents, you are encouraged, however, to ask for treatment for your child according to the EU-RHAB recommendations.
 The European Registry headquarters are located at the University Hospital in Augsburg, Germany, and the principal investigator is Prof. Dr. Dr. med.
 Michael C. Frühwald.
+Please note: Patient recruitment has been stopped on a temporary basis since 24/04/2023!
+A new registry (EU-RHAB 2.0) will be opened shortly.

 Prognosis